thegoodideaco/par-coords/src/projects/grouping-with-d3-comparison/readme.md

 The idea is to observe an array of keys that determine how the data will be grouped, and recalculate the groupings based on their order.

+When these groupings change, a hierarchy is generated, and a layout is applied.

+If the layout changes, we only want to rerun the layout, not recreate the hierarchy.

+This approach is used for both implementations

 ### With Nest

 With nest, we created a computed property that returned a reactive nest object.
 Anytime the order of keys would change, this would return a fresh nester object